AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 #### <a name="neuron_networks_edges">Representing Edges

 Analogous to nodes, edges are defined in populations stored in HDF5 files containing attributes for each edge.
-Each edge population is composed on one or moreedge groups.
+Each edge population is composed on one or more edge groups.
 Like nodes, edge groups have a uniform tabular layout, i.e. a homogeneous attribute namespace.
 Each HDF5 file is associated with an edge types CSV file containing attributes applied to all edges in the HDF5 file with a given edge_type_id.

 The edge_types file is a CSV file of named columns.
 The edge_type_id column is required, and defines the edge_type_id of each row.
 To handle edges h5 files with multiple populations, a population column is also required to resolve collisions between edge_type_id’s among different populations.
 "Required" attributes must either appear in the HDF5 representation, or be defined in a column in the associated edges types CSV file.
 The edge types CSV file may also include “optional reserved” column names which have specified interpretation and expected units.
 Apart from these reserved names, the user is free to define any number of additional named columns to suit their needs.
 Columns will be assigned to edge attributes with the column name as the key and the value coming from the row with an edge’s assigned edges_type_id.